Walter Scott: Early life

 A childhood bout of polio in 1773 left Scott lame, a condition that would greatly affect his life and writing.

-To improve his lameness he was sent in 1773 to live in the rural Scottish Borders, at his paternal grandparents' farm at Sandyknowe, by the ruin of Smailholm Tower, the earlier family home.
-Here he was taught to read by his aunt Jenny Scott and learned from her the speech patterns and many of the tales and legends that later marked much of his work.
-In January 1775 he returned to Edinburgh, and that summer with his aunt Jenny took spa treatment at Bath in Somerset, southern England, where they lived at 6 South Parade.
+To improve his lameness, he was sent in 1773 to live in the rural Scottish Borders, at his paternal grandparents' farm at Sandyknowe, by the ruin of Smailholm Tower, the earlier family home.
+There, he was taught to read by his aunt Jenny Scott, and learned from her the speech patterns and many of the tales and legends that later marked much of his work.
+In January 1775, he returned to Edinburgh, and that summer with his aunt Jenny took spa treatment at Bath in Somerset, southern England, where they lived at 6 South Parade.
 In the winter of 1776, he went back to Sandyknowe, with another attempt at a water cure at Prestonpans the following summer.

-In 1778 Scott returned to Edinburgh for private education to prepare him for school and joined his family in their new house, one of the first to be built in George Square.
-In October 1779 he began at the Royal High School in Edinburgh (in High School Yards).
-He was by then well able to walk and explore the city and the surrounding countryside.
-His reading included chivalric romances, poems, history and travel books.
+In 1778, Scott returned to Edinburgh for private education to prepare him for school.
+He joined his family in their new house, one of the first to be built in George Square.
+In October 1779, he began at the Royal High School in Edinburgh (in High School Yards).
+He was by then able to walk and explore the city and the surrounding countryside.
+His reading included chivalric romances, poems, history, and travel books.
 He was given private tuition by James Mitchell in arithmetic and writing, and learned from him the history of the Church of Scotland with emphasis on the Covenanters.

-In 1783 his parents, believing he had outgrown his strength, sent him to stay for six months with his aunt Jenny at Kelso in the Scottish Borders: there he attended Kelso Grammar School, where he met James Ballantyne and his brother John, who later became his business partners and printers.
+In 1783, his parents, believing he had outgrown his strength, sent him to stay for six months with his aunt Jenny at Kelso in the Scottish Borders.
+There, he attended Kelso Grammar School, where he met James Ballantyne and his brother John, who later became his business partners and printers.